Samizo-AITL/vi-control-asic-sky130/docs/05_openlane_flow.md

 You have reached the end of the core documentation.

-If you understand every chapter in this project, you understand how to build a real control ASIC.
+If you understand every chapter in this project, you understand how to design, verify, and implement a real digital control ASIC.